quyen1903/Ecommerce-Typescript/README.md

 please make sure you have postman and mongodb in you local machine and we also need mongodb compass to test, for sure i also upload .env file to run project.

+JWT is nothing to do with authentication
+JWT take responsibility for authorization

+when user successfully login, server create asymmetric public/privatekey server use privatekey to sign token, then server store publickey in db, finally server send that token to user.
+When user need to authorize, server take user's token, then server verify that token with publickey which is stored in database.
+We store publickey in database, and we just drop privatekey.